 Wall Lighting for Balance

-Wall lighting is one of the most effective ways to support patterned flooring.
-By introducing light at a higher level, it reduces the dominance of the floor and distributes attention across the space.
+Wall lighting is one of the most effective tools for supporting patterned flooring.
+By introducing light at a higher level along vertical surfaces, it reduces the dominance of the floor and distributes visual attention across the room.

 Floor Lamps for Zoning